 Additionally, Instagram lets you share your TikTok videos directly to your Instagram Stories and, as of recently, Instagram Reels.
 Instagram stories can then be quickly shared on Facebook Stories and this way you can easily interact and engage with your followers through your TikTok content on all possible social networks.

-As mentioned before, TikTok Analytics is one of the ultimate benefits of the TikTok Pro business account.
-Found under ‘Account’ and ‘Creator tools’, the TikTok Analytics tool provides data on four main categories: Overview, Content, Followers, and LIVE.
+As mentioned before, TikTok Analytics is one of the ultimate benefits of the TikTok Business account.
+Found under ‘Account’.
+'Privacy and settings' and ‘Business Suite’, the TikTok Analytics tool provides data on four main categories: Overview, Content, Followers, and LIVE.

 Other important TikTok analytics include hashtags views — indicating the number of times videos with a given hashtag have been viewed — and a number of total likes, which can eventually help you count your average total engagement rate.